Pianist Transformer: Towards Expressive Piano Performance Rendering via Scalable Self-Supervised Pre-Training: Experiments

 \subsection{Pre-training Substantially Improves Performance}

-To quantify the impact of large-scale self-supervised pre-training, we perform a controlled ablation comparing our full Pianist Transformer with an identical model trained from scratch (w/o PT).
+To quantify the impact of large-scale self-supervised pre-training, we perform a controlled ablation comparing our full Pianist Transformer with an identical model trained by the same supervised objective but without pre-training (w/o PT).
 This setup isolates the effect of pre-training and reveals its crucial role in expressive performance modeling.

-As shown in Figure \ref{fig:intro_impact}, pre-training yields substantial improvements across both objective metrics and learning dynamics.
-Pre-training dramatically reduces JS Divergence and increases Intersection Area across all expressive dimensions (Figure \ref{fig:intro_js}, \ref{fig:intro_intersection}), indicating a significantly closer match to human performance distributions.
-The fine-tuning curves further reveal that the pre-trained model converges faster and reaches a much lower supervised loss, highlighting a superior initialization (Figure \ref{fig:intro_loss}).

-The quantitative results in Table \ref{tab:main_results} further reinforce this gap.
-The overall Intersection Area improves from 0.6032 (scratch) to 0.8501 (pre-trained), representing a 40.9\% relative gain.
-Pre-training also yields large reductions in JS Divergence for velocity (66.3\%), duration (65.2\%), IOI (37.6\%), and pedal (61.2\%).
-These consistent improvements across all expressive dimensions indicate that a model trained solely on limited supervised data struggles to capture the complex, high-variance distributions of human musicianship.
+\textbf{Quantitative Impact of Pre-training.} The results demonstrate a clear and consistent advantage of pre-training across all objective metrics.
+As reported in Table \ref{tab:main_results}, the overall Intersection Area improves from 0.6032 to 0.8501, corresponding to a 40.9\% relative gain.
+At the same time, JS Divergence is substantially reduced for velocity, duration, IOI, and pedal, with reductions ranging from 37.6\% to over 65\%.
+These improvements hold uniformly across all expressive dimensions, indicating a markedly closer match between the generated performances and human expressive distributions.

-Together, these results validate that large-scale self-supervised pre-training is essential, as it provides the broad musical priors that limited supervised data alone cannot supply.